 Selling chocolate on a small scale will not make you a lot of money, but it can certainly showcase your skills to family and friends.

 (2) Chocolate for Business

 Let’s say you own a small chocolate shop that serves the local community and you’d really like to see more sales in the coming month.
 The first thing that you need to do is to create a business website with WordPress.

 Well, it’s a free publishing platform that comes with a variety of plugins and widgets that can customize a site the way you want.
-In addition, you can create an online store which enables visitors to make orders and have the chocolates ship directly to the buyers for convenience.
+In addition, you can create an online store that enables visitors to make orders and have the chocolate ship directly to the buyers for convenience.